Pindar/pindar.github.io/_posts/2017-03-05-idea-to-production-with-gitlab-and-kubernetes.md

 comments: true
 ---

 It's 2017 and you might think continuous integration/delivery is everywhere.
-Sadly it's not but with tools like Gitlab, Gitlab-CI and Kubernetes there is pretty much no excuse anymore not to do it anymore.
+Sadly it's not but with tools like Gitlab, Gitlab-CI and Kubernetes there is pretty much no excuse not to do it anymore.
 Think about it.
 The pain point to do proper continuous delivery is often to setup all the staging systems, connect them with your ticket system, connect it with your code repository and automate not even tests but basically your entire workflow -- end to end.
-And this took you usually month best case weeks.
+And this took you usually month -- best case weeks.
 This's terrifying!
 But Kubernetes and Gitlab are here for the rescue.
 It simplifies the setup so much that you can focus on your business.

 ## Overview

 ![Overview]({{ site.url }}/assets/gitlab-kubernetes/idea_to_production_overview.svg)

 We are going to build a modern delivery pipeline starting with building and unit/integration testing the software.
-Afterwards we are deploying the current feature branch to a new one-time staging environment.
+Afterwards we will deploy the current feature branch to a new one-time staging environment.
 Gitlab calls this a review app.
-And as soon it's ready it will be integrated and deployed to a staging system for final integrated testing.
+And as soon as it's ready it will be integrated and deployed to a staging system for final integration testing.
 As soon as you'd like to release just tag the commit in git and the exact docker image will be tagged the same way.
-Finally the release is going to production and monitoring it now the number one priority.
+Finally the release is going to production and monitoring it is now the number one priority.
 Luckily we have [Stackdriver Logging](https://cloud.google.com/logging/docs/) on google cloud for all log file analysis.
 For server/kubernetes monitoring you can use for example [Datadog](http://docs.datadoghq.com/integrations/kubernetes/).
-How the workflow looks like from a branching perspective you can see at the next slide:
+How the workflow looks like from a branching perspective you can see here:

 ![Overview]({{ site.url }}/assets/gitlab-kubernetes/idea_to_production_branching.svg)